westoque/olex/README.md

 OLEX is a specification for transferring leads in the internet.
 OLEX has 3 goals:

-- Simple (by having 1 standard mapping that is no longer than 3 levels)
-- Easily Transferrable (just follow standard fields in JSON spec)
+**Simple**

+By having an efficient standard mapping, we can capture a wealth of information using just 1 JSON object.

+**Transferrable**

+It should be easy to transfer leads to and from different services providers.
+You can even capture data from a page and convert it to an OLEX formatted JSON and send it anywhere.

+**Extensible**

-- Extensible (extra fields could be added for different purposes, insurance, real estate, etc)
+Extra fields could be added for different purposes, insurance, real estate, etc.

-This protocol supports leads with as simple as 1 contact to as complex as 1 contact with multiple members including vehicles, residences and insurance quotes.
+This specification supports leads as simple as one contact to something as complex as one contact with multiple members including vehicles, residences and insurance quotes.

+In addition, multiple parsers and scrapers can be built to comply with the specification and make it even easier to move around leads.

+- Email parsers (links here)
+- Page scrapers (links here)

-## Simple Format
+## The Specification

 The only fields required for a lead is:

 - mainContact
 - source
-- createdAt
-- updatedAt

 ```
 {
-  mainContact: <Contact> // required
+  mainContact: <MainContact> // required
   members: [<Contact>]
   vehicles: [<Vehicle>],
   residences: [Residence],